 The Hilbert-Huang transform (HHT) has been shown to be effective for characterizing a wide range of nonstationary signals in terms of elemental components through what has been called the empirical mode decomposition.
 The HHT has been utilized extensively despite the absence of a serious analytical foundation, as it provides a concise basis for the analysis of strongly nonlinear systems.
 In this paper, we attempt to provide the missing link, showing the relationship between the EMD and the slow-flow equations of the system.
 The slow-flow model is established by performing a partition between slow and fast dynamics using the complexification-averaging technique, and a dynamical system described by slowly-varying amplitudes and phases is obtained.
 These variables can also be extracted directly from the experimental measurements using the Hilbert transform coupled with the EMD.
-The comparison between the experimental and analytical results forms the basis of a nonlinear system identification method, termed the slow-flow model identification method, which is demonstrated using numerical examples.
+The comparison between the slow-flow model identification method, termed the slow-flow model identification method, which is demonstrated using numerical examples.